beginning of content

 Adults can catch hepatitis C from:

-People who are also at greater risk of getting hepatitis C are people who:
+People who are at greater risk of getting hepatitis C include those who:

 How is hepatitis C diagnosed?